Will Ashcroft: Early life

-Ashcroft was born on 6 May 2004 on the Gold Coast, to parents Bekky and Marcus.
-He has a sister, Lucy and a brother, Levi.
+Ashcroft was born on 6 May 2004 on the Gold Coast, to parents Rebekah and Marcus Ashcroft.
+He has two siblings, one of whom is fellow professional footballer Levi Ashcroft.

 Ashcroft attended All Saints Anglican School for most of his youth.
 His father Marcus Ashcroft, is a three-time AFL premiership player who competed in 318 games for the Brisbane Bears/Lions over the course of his 15-year professional career.
+His great uncle is former Melbourne Demons player John Townsend, who was part of their 1964 premiership team.

 Ashcroft played a variety of sports while growing up on the Gold Coast and was selected to represent Queensland in swimming as well as athletics before focusing on Australian rules football.
-He began playing junior football for Broadbeach at six years of age in the local Gold Coast under-8s competition and was identified as a standout by the Gold Coast Suns in 2014 at 10 years of age when he accepted an offer to take part in their development academy program as an under-age invitee.
+He played junior football from a young age, and was at 10 years old selected by the Gold Coast Suns to take part in their academy program.

-Ashcroft has stated that his personal training standards were inspired by Gary Ablett Jr. and Touk Miller, with whom he spent time while training at the Gold Coast Suns and was personally given a team jumper from Miller in his younger years.
+Ashcroft has stated that his personal training standards were inspired by Gary Ablett Jr. and Touk Miller.
 At 11 years of age, he switched clubs and began playing for Southport in the under-14s Gold Coast AFL competition.
-Several years later he represented Queensland at 2018 U15 AFL National Championships, where his performances earned him All-Australian honours as a bottom ager.
-He was also awarded the Gold Coast Suns under-14s Academy Player of the Year award at the conclusion of the 2018 season.
+Several years later he represented Queensland at the 2018 U15 AFL National Championships, where his performances earned him All-Australian honours as a bottom-ager.
+He was also awarded the Gold Coast Suns under-14s Academy Player of the Year award after the 2018 season where he played alongside future AFL players Jed Walter, Ethan Read, Jake Rogers and Will Graham.
 Ashcroft relocated to Melbourne in 2019 where he began attending Brighton Grammar and once again competed in the U15 AFL National Championships, although this time he would captain Victoria to an undefeated gold medal performance.

-Ashcroft would temporarily move back to Queensland in 2020 to play in the QAFL junior league for Morningside during the COVID-19 pandemic affected year which cancelled all junior football competitions within Victoria.
-In 2021, after relocating to Victoria once again, Ashcroft was dubbed a top draft prospect after performing well for Victoria Metro in the U17 National Championships.
-Despite spending most of his childhood on the Gold Coast and five years in the Suns academy, the AFL ruled in April 2021 that Ashcroft was ineligible to be academy drafted by the Gold Coast Suns.
+Ashcroft temporarily moved back to Queensland in 2020 to play in the QAFL junior league for Morningside during the COVID-19 pandemic-affected year which cancelled all junior football competitions within Victoria.
+In 2021, after moving back to Victoria, Ashcroft was deemed a top draft prospect after performing well for Victoria Metro in the U17 National Championships.
+Despite spending most of his childhood on the Gold Coast and five years in the Suns academy, the AFL ruled in April 2021 that Ashcroft was ineligible to be academy-drafted by the Gold Coast Suns.

 In 2022, Ashcroft captained the Sandringham Dragons to a NAB League premiership and Victoria Metro to an U18 National Championship, later receiving the captaincy honour in the U18 All-Australian team as well as the Larke Medal.
-After finishing his Victorian Certificate of Education at Brighton Grammar towards the end of 2021, he began studying commerce and sports management at Deakin University.
-In August 2022, Ashcroft decided to return to his home state of Queensland and nominated for the 2022 AFL draft as a father-son selection for the Brisbane Lions.
+After finishing his Victorian Certificate of Education at Brighton Grammar toward the end of 2021, he began studying commerce and sport management at Deakin University.